1nvisibilia/CS348-Project/README.md

 ## Progress
 For milestone 1, the application implements Feature 2, allowing users to browse through courses offered at the school (based on the sample dataset).
 Furthermore, there is a partial implementation for feature 1 (finding which course components the user is taking together with each friend) and feature 5 (display a valid weekly schedule involving user specified courses).

+For milestone 2, the application finished up the residual implementations for feature 1.
+Feature 3(add/drop course components) and 6(displaying popular courses) are also implemented.
+Furthermore, the production dataset was also obtained.
+The team made minor adjustments to the ER diagrams and the SQL schema.

+For the final milestone, we implemented feature 4 (admin login and components updates).
+We also performed various testings and UI optimizations for both the frontend, backend, and the SQL queries.
+We have also collectively recorded a demo video for our application.

 ## Current Features